simi1505/SG13G2_ASIC-Design-Template/README.md

 The VHDL code is simulated with `GHDL` & `GTKWave` (counter_tb.gtkw ) or `Modelsim` (sim.do).
 The VHDL simulation can be executed with `simulate_vhdl.sh`.
 The Verilog code is simulated with `verilator` & `iverilog` & `GTKWave` or `Modelsim` (sim_verilog_tb.do or sim_vhdl_tb.do).
 The Verilog simulation can be executed with `simulate_verilog.sh`.
 Alternatively, one can use `Surfer` instead of `GTKWave`.
 Further information can be found in the YouTube video.

-#### Exporting Ngspice data and plotting them with Python
+#### Exporting Ngspice data and plotting them with Python:

-The data can not only be shown within Xschem but, of course, exported as a .txt file, read with Python and the function `ngspice2python.py`, and finally plotted with Matplotlib.
+The data can not only be shown within Xschem but, of course, exported as a .txt file, read with Python and the function `loadngspicecol` in `ngspice2python.py`, and finally plotted with Matplotlib.
 If you navigate into `foss/designs/SG13G2_ASIC-Design-Template/python/plot_simulations` and execute `python3 plot_counter_board_tb_tran.py`, the plot will pop up.